tessamcdonnel/STAT-217-R-Course/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:b86b269872
 ## Population Proportions

-In this exercise we'll be using another built-in R dataset called `peanut_allergy` which contains data on children involved in a peanut allergy study.

-- there are 3 variables in this data set: `had_early_risk`, `regimen`, and `allergic`.
-- there are 628 subjects
-- `peanut_allergy` is already in your workspace
+For this exercise, you are going to find the *population proportion* of children who developed an allergic reation to peanuts.

 We will treat this data set as the entire population of interest.

-For this exercise, you are going to find the *population proportion* of children who developed an allergic reation to peanuts.

 *** =instructions
 - Use the `table()` function to get an appropriate summary of the `allergic` variable in `peanut_allergy`
+- Click the 'Submit Anser' button and look at the R output
 - Use R as a calculator to find the proportion of children who were allergic to peanuts

 *** =hint